 Benefits of Zebrafish Larvae for Research

-Now we will focus on the main benefits of embryos and larvae for research, taking into account the developmental time and the toxicity assays that can be performed.
+Now we will focus on the main benefits of Zebrafish larvae for research, taking into account the developmental time and the toxicity assays that can be performed.

 By the second day of life, Zebrafish have already developed their heart and this facilitates a perfect model to see potential arrythmias or any heart malformations that can be exposed in a cardiotoxicity model.
 The heart along with the liver and the central nervous system are the most important checkpoints for any safety assessment.